aws-samples/serverless-test-samples/java-test-samples/fargate-lambda-stepfunction-async/README.md

 The sample Spring boot application written in Java which performs Order Processing operations.
 AWS serverless services like Amazon API Gateway, ALB, Fargate, DynamoDB, Step Function & SQS being used to host and test the application flow.

 ### Application
-This project contains a Java17 maven application with Springboot 3.2.2 and AWS Java SDK 2.17.56 dependencies.
+This project contains a Java version 21 maven application with Springboot 3.2.2 and AWS Java SDK 2.17.56 dependencies.

 ### Pre-requisites
 1) SQS Queue with invoke lambda permission